Back to top

 • It involves academics and senior industry practitioners with many years of relevant experience in the logistics/supply chain industry as well as local and overseas guest speakers

 • The programme is stackable.
 Learners can learn at their own pace.
-They can progress from Graduate Certificate in Logistics and Supply Chain Management (GCLSCM) to Graduate Diploma in Logistics and Supply Chain Management (GDLSCM). and eventually to a Master of Management (Logistics and Supply Chain Management).
+They can progress from a Graduate Certificate in Logistics and Supply Chain Management (GCLSCM) to Graduate Diploma in Logistics and Supply Chain Management (GDLSCM). and eventually to a Master of Management (Logistics and Supply Chain Management).

 Admission Requirements